-The liability for compensated absences is recorded in the current and long-term liabilities.
-The compensated absences balance is \$206,666, none of which represents a current portion of the liability; therefore, the entire balance is reported in the long-term portion of the liability.
+The liability for compensated absences is recorded as a current and/or long-term portion.
+The compensated absences balance is \$239,999, none of which represents a current portion of the liability; therefore, the entire balance is reported in the long-term portion of the liability.